 For a small city, Alton has a lot of people who use public transit to get to work, and those that do mostly ride the bus.
 This suggests that a real need for low-cost transportation in Alton exists, and local transit is helping to meet that need.

-The overall education level of Alton is somewhat higher than in the average US city of 21.84%: 25.32% of adults 25 and older in the city have at least a bachelor's degree.
+In terms of college education, Alton is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.32% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Alton in 2022 was $20,606, which is low income relative to Missouri and the nation.
 This equates to an annual income of $82,424 for a family of four.